bitcoinvsalts/react-native-firebase-starter/README.md

     yarn

-To link the react-native-vector-icons package the to react native:
+To link the react-native-vector-icons package to react native:

     react-native link